Working with Banner Views

 Responding When an Advertisement Loads

 The iAd framework makes it easy to adopt an asynchronous model and only display an ad when one is available.
-Your application should never display an empty banner view.
+Your app should never display an empty banner view.
 Instead, it should show the banner when an advertisement is available and hide the banner when it has nothing to show.

 When a banner view has a new advertisement to display, it calls the delegate's

 bannerViewDidLoadAd: method.
 This method is called even if the banner view is not currently part of the view hierarchy.
-Your application can use this method to add the view to a view hierarchy or to move the banner view on screen.
+Your app can use this method to add the view to a view hierarchy or to move the banner view on screen.
 “Banner View Sizes” uses a property to track whether the banner view is visible.
 If the banner is not visible and a new advertisement is loaded, the method animates the view onto the screen.

 Listing 2-2 Animating in the banner view after a new advertisement is loaded